-Instagram launches Your Algorithm feature, giving users control over their Reels recommendations
+Instagram launches Your Algorithm tool to let users control what they see in Reels feed

 Reviewed byNidhi Govil